 1 Includes applicable add-ons of 1.44% for risk-weighted assets (RWA) and 0.50% for leverage ratio denominator (LRD).
-2 Our minimum CET1 leverage ratio requirement of 3.5% consists of a 1.5% base requirement, a 0.25% base buffer capital requirement, a 0.25% LRD add-on requirement and a 0.25% market share add-on requirement based on our Swiss credit business.
+2 Our minimum CET1 leverage ratio requirement of 3.5% consists of a 1.5% base requirement, a 0.25% LRD add-on requirement and a 0.25% market share add-on requirement based on our Swiss credit business.
 3 Existing outstanding low-trigger additional tier 1 capital instruments qualify as going concern capital at the UBS AG consolidated level, as agreed with FINMA, until their first call date.
 As of their first call date, these instruments are eligible to meet the gone concern requirements.
 4 A maximum of 25% of the gone concern requirements can be met with instruments that have a remaining maturity of between one and two years.
-Once at least 75% of the minimum gone concern requirement has been met with instruments that have a remaining maturity of between one and two years remain eligible to be included in the total gone concern capital.
-5 From 1 January 2023, the resolvability discount on the gone concern capital requirements equivalent to 75% of the total going concern requirements (excluding countercyclical buffer requirements).
+Once at least 75% of the minimum gone concern requirement has been met with instruments that have a remaining maturity of greater than two years, all instruments that have a remaining maturity of between one and two years remain eligible to be included in the total gone concern capital.
+5 From 1 January 2023, the resolvability discount on the gone concern capital requirements for systemically important banks (SIBs) has been replaced with reduced base gone concern capital requirements equivalent to 75% of the total going concern requirements (excluding countercyclical buffer requirements).
 6 As of July 2024, FINMA will have the authority to impose a surcharge of up to 25% of the total going concern capital requirements should obstacles to an SIB's resolvability be identified in future resolvability assessments.
-7 Includes applicable add-ons of 1.08% for RWA and 0.38% f
+7 Includes applicable add-ons of 1.08% for RWA and 0.38% for LRD.